For urgent consular assistance call

 Morocco's rail network is relatively safe and reliable, but accidents happen.

 In October 2018, a train derailed between the cities of Sale and Kenitra.
-Many passengers were injured or died.
+Many passengers were killed or injured.

 Pickpocketing and petty theft on trains occurs.
 Stay alert and don't leave luggage unattended.